saanvi2725/SCT_DS_2/README.md

 - `README.md` – Project overview

 ## Summary
 Examined survival in relation to gender, class and age.
-Discovered trends such as greater survival in females and first class.
+Discovered trends such as greater survival in children and first class.
 Made visualisations to back findings.